 For the summer of 2023 we are invited by local community to build a new small log chapel on the island Abruka.

 In the spring of 2022 three post windmills were restored by OÜ Lükkepakk on the windy island of West Estonia.
 We involved some great carpenters from our network to take part of the restaration work to share the joy of woodwork.

-In 2017 NGO Vanaajamaja in cooperation with Orthodox Church of Estonia and local community has initiated a restoration project of Orthodox Church of St. Nikolay in Lalsi.
-The works are planned for several upcoming years.
-Next restoration workshop wil take place 4-9 June, 2018.
+In 2017 NGO Vanaajamaja in cooperation with Orthodox Church of Estonia and local community initiated a restoration project of Orthodox Church of St. Nikolay in Lalsi.
+The project continued until 2021 and we accommodated restoraion workshops ofr 5 summers.